Julie Norman, BS, E-RYT, ES, CHC

 - Laurel Lake Retirement Community

 After seven years of personal yoga practice I completed my 200-hour teacher training in 2009 with Harriet “Bhumi” Russell who lived at Kripalu for eight years when it was still an ashram.
 She brought much of the spiritual teachings to our training which I appreciated and find not all teachers recieve.
 Beyond this, I sought more education by taking multiple workshops with leaders Todd Norian, Seane Corn, Ana Forrest and MC Yogi plus local mentors Tracy Heck and Nancy Lynn Holland.
 My own path and work with women in recovery has led me to teach from a trauma-informed perspective.
-I’ve completed two specialized trainings in this area and plan to go on with this study.
+I’ve completed three specialized trainings in this area and plan to go on with this study.
 I love continuing to learn and teach this sacred art and foundational science.
 In 2017 I became a Yoga Alliance Continuing Education Provider giving me the ability to support other teachers in their ongoing learning.
 I plan to dive into my 300-hour training as soon as I decide which of the above teachers I want to learn with the most.
 Tough decision!

 In 2010 I created Body Karma Healing inspired by my work with women in eating disorders treatment.
 This specialized yoga program enhances clients recovery efforts with what I call “Soul Skills” from yoga.
 These tools, which aren’t typically offered in conventional approaches, help women realize the deep and lasting body and food peace I know is possible.
 This program also addresses how patriarchal power systems in our culture play out in the way women feel in and treat their bodies and therefore how they navigate life.
 BKH facilitates self-empowerment beyond these patterns to help them fulfill their greatest potential.